What is XBRL? A Complete Guide

 Fidelity of information Data items usually missing key information such as precision and time-based information.
 Captures every aspect of a piece of business data that is needed for proper analysis.

-From the above table, we can see the strengths of XBRL in providing a solution for a myriad of business requirements entirely within a single standard.
+From the above table, we can see the strengths of XBRL in providing a solution for many business requirements entirely within a single standard.

 How CoreFiling use XBRL